lmaughan921/experience-manager-brand-portal.en/help/using/dynamic-video-brand-portal.md

 ### Separate tenants for Dynamic Media Hybrid and Dynamic Media Scene 7 modes {#separate-tenants}

-If you are using both Dynamic Media **[!DNL Scene 7]** and Dynamic Media Hybrid features, it is advised that you use different Brand Portal tenants for AEM Author instances configured with Dynamic Media Hybrid and Dynamic Media **[!DNL Scene 7]** modes.<br />
+If you are using both Dynamic Media **[!DNL Scene 7]** and Dynamic Media Hybrid features, it is advised that you use different Brand Portal tenants for AEM Author instances configured with Dynamic Media Hybrid and Dynamic Media **[!DNL Scene 7]** modes.

 ![Author and BP one to one mapping](assets/BPDynamicMedia.png)